amadigodswill33/SQL---Data-Cleaning/README.md

 ### Objective

-The aim is to standardize the format of sales dates in the NashvilleHousing table.
+The aim is to standardize the format of sales dates in the Nashville table.
 This ensures a consistent representation for better clarity and analysis.

 ### Steps